 You may also want to invest in devices such as uninterruptible power supplies and surge protectors can help maintain the flow of electricity and prevent possible damage to appliances and equipment.

-Watch our short video explaining what a transient or intermittent power cut is.
+Watch our video explaining what a short power cut is.

 Use our online form to let us know if you have been experiencing short power cuts and your power is currently on.

 Check for planned and unplanned power cuts in your area.